-If you prefer your hot water to come with some amenities, then be sure to visit Keogh’s.
+If you prefer your hot water to come with some amenities, then be sure to visit Keough’s.
 This old-school pool has been around since 1919.
 All of their water is sourced form the local springs and they circulate the water regularly.
-Keogh’s has a cooler standard swimming pool and a smaller hot pool.
+Keough’s has a cooler standard swimming pool and a smaller hot pool.
 They also have changing rooms, loungers and snacks.

 Tips for visiting: Mon, Wed-Fri 11-6, Sat-Sun 9-6.

 The Ancient Bristle Cone Pine National Forest is two kinds of gnarley.
 This forest houses some of the oldest trees in the world, topping out a 4,000 years old.
 The dry climate and high elevation mean that these ancient trees are very gnarled and twisty.
 The forest is located at 9,800 feet, which is well above the normal tree line, making this a most unusual forest.

 The road getting to Bristle Cone Pine Forest is also a bit gnarley.
 It’s located just 23 miles east of Big Pine.
 But much of the way is a narrow, steep Forest Service road.
 Any car can do the drive and we did it in our Sprinter Van.
 But you’ll want to give yourself plenty of time for the drive and stopping at the scenic overlook.

 Tips for visiting: The Visitor’s Center is only open seasonally and the road is not recommended on days with inclement weather.